 Do you remember playing telephone as a kid?
 I was so amazed when I made my first one and it worked!
-Its a great way to teach kids about sound waves, or simply have some fun!
+It’s a great way to teach kids about sound waves, or simply have some fun!

 The hardest part about Ramadan is that it is 30 days.
 30 days is a very long time to keep kids engaged and excited about anything.
 Decorating our homes is a great way to welcome Ramadan, however after the first week, the excitement dies down.

 So how do you keep up the momentum through out the month?

 By planning!
 I prefer to plan out my Ramadan in advance so I can get the most out of the holy month.
 Throughout the week I use my Ramadan Advent Calendar to allow my daughter to participate in the spirit of Ramadan.
 However for the weekend I like to plan out special activities.
 This gives her something to look forward to through out the week.